Q: Is my application accepted? What do I do next?

 Q: May I change my repertoire?

-Q: Is Franz Schubert considered Classical/Pre-1827 or 19th Century/Romantic?
+Q: Is Franz Schubert considered Classical or Romantic?

 A: For the purposes of this competition, he is considered Romantic.